-Beyond effects of the uORF on A3G translation, studies in mammalian cells and yeast showed that uORF-containing mRNAs are susceptible to be targeted by NMD, which is attributed to the termination events occurring at uORF stop codons (94, 95).
-Moreover, the presence of uORF in the 5' leader of mRNAs was associated with reduced transcript level and reduced translation, which together resulted in a decrease in ORF translation efficiency (averaging 30-48% reduction) (54).
-Indeed, under conditions where the proteasomal pathway was inhibited, we showed that Vif was not able to reduce the translation of A3G expressed from mRNA constructs devoid of a functional uORF (AuORF and suAUG), suggesting that Vif induces A3G translational repression during the initiation steps at the uORF, or that it increases stalling of elongating ribosomes.
-To the best of our knowledge, the uORF of A3G mRNA would represent the second example (and the first one in vertebrates) for a uORF being co-regulated by a protein factor.
-The first example being SXL (sex lethal protein), which mediates translation inhibition through association to uORFs of the Drosophila msl2 5'-UTR mRNA (96-98).
-Indeed, in females, msl-2 expression needs to be repressed for viability (dosage compensation), and this repression is achieved by the binding of SXL to uridine stretches in the 5' and 3'UTRs (99, 100).
-Both mechanisms synergize to achieve full msl-2 translational repression (96).
+Beyond the effects of the uORF on A3G translation, studies in mammalian cells and yeast showed that uORF-containing mRNAs are susceptible to be targeted by NMD, which is attributed to the termination events occurring at uORF stop codons [94,95].
+Moreover, the presence of uORF in the 5' leader of mRNAs was associated with a reduced transcript level and reduced translation, which together resulted in a decrease in ORF translation efficiency (averaging 30-48% reduction) [54].
+Indeed, under conditions where the proteasomal pathway was inhibited, we showed that Vif was not able to reduce the translation of A3G expressed from mRNA constructs devoid of a functional uORF (Δ uORF and suAUG), suggesting that Vif induces A3G translational repression during the initiation steps at the uORF, or that it increases the stalling of elongating ribosomes.
+To the best of our knowledge, the uORF of A3G mRNA would represent the second example (and the first one in vertebrates) of an uORF being co-regulated by a protein factor, the first example being the SXL (sex lethal protein), which mediates translation inhibition through association to uORFs of the Drosophila msl2 5'-UTR mRNA [96-98].
+Indeed, in females, msl-2 expression needs to be repressed for viability (dosage compensation), and this repression is achieved by the binding of SXL to uridine stretches in the 5' and 3'-UTRs [99,100].
+Both mechanisms synergize to achieve full msl-2 translational repression [96].
 Similarly, multiple mechanisms also exist to inhibit A3G expression through its proteasomal degradation and translational inhibition by Vif.
-Whereas additional experiments will be needed to clearly decipher this mechanism, one can imagine that Vif interacts with components of the eukaryotic translation initiation machinery to reduce the translational rate of A3G or may recruit cellular factors involved in the negative regulation of the translation (Figure 7).
+Whereas additional experiments will be needed to clearly decipher this mechanism, one can imagine that Vif interacts with components of the eukaryotic translation initiation machinery to reduce the translational rate of A3G, or may recruit cellular factors involved in the negative regulation of the translation (Figure 7).